bety2022/bety2022/README.md

 Hi, welcome to my portfolio of projects!
 I'm Carolina, a passionate Data Scientist, with a background in Marketing Online, Business Management, International Logistics, Designer of Apparel.
+My portfolio covers various projects in different sectors, which I constantly expand and update.
+My main focus is to apply data science techniques to gain valuable insights and make strategic decisions.
+I love exploring new areas and collaborating with teams to tackle unique challenges.
+I am fully willing to collaborate on challenging and exciting projects.
+If you need someone to join your team, are interested in collaborating, or have any questions, please contact me!
+I'll be happy to discuss how I can contribute to your project.

 <h2 align="center">Data Scientist</h2>